bryanmylee/godot-multiplayer/README.md

 The client can respond to this message by ignoring or accepting the re-join offer and re-initiate an RTC connection to the game server.

+# Server Authority Architecture

+## Predictive events

+Certain actions will trigger events that require immediate feedback e.g. hit registration for weapons.
+These events must be verified on the server but also need to be precomputed on the client.
+If verification fails, we need to either undo and rollback state or ignore the event's effects on the client.

+We'll refer to these as **predictive events**.
+Predictive events should be delivered reliably.

+### Predictive event stages

+On the originating client, a predictive event has the following stages:

+1. emit the event to the server
+2. receive a verification from server
+3. receive a rejection from server
+4. timeout on the event

+On the server, a predictive event has the following stages:

+1. receive an event
+2. either emit a verification or rejection to the originating client
+3. if verified, broadcast the event to other clients.

+On other clients, a predictive event will simply be received from the server pre-verified.

+## Implementation

+The client could perform an RPC to the server with an event name and parameters?

 # Variables

 ## Program